Python venv: A Quick Start Guide

 Installing Packages

-You can now install packages within your virtual environment using pip
+You can now install packages within your virtual environment using pip:

 pip install package_name